 Founded in 1976, UH West O'ahu operates as one of 10 University of Hawai'i campuses.
 The school offers numerous four-year degree programs and provides a comprehensive education, emphasizing baccalaureate degrees based in the liberal arts tradition.
 Students can also select from career-focused fields, as well as majors that meet with Hawaii's regional needs.

 The university oversees eight major colleges, focusing on areas like education, the social sciences, and creative media.
 More than 3,000 undergraduate students enroll each year in the university's degree programs, while also joining campus clubs and making friends.

 Prospective first-year students must show a 2.7 minimum cumulative GPA and pay a nonrefundable application fee.
 UH West O'ahu welcomes transfer students and military students.
 The school also offers flexible online learning options, as well as certificates.

 University of Hawaii at Manoa

-First-time college applicants must possess a minimum 2.8 high school GPA, submit official transcripts, and provide ACT or SAT test scores.
+The school welcomes first-year students, transfer students, and international applicants.
+High school applicants must hold a minimum high school GPA that is considered "competitive" for their specific program, submit official transcripts, and provide ACT or SAT test scores.
 A nonrefundable application fee is also required.